Ankle Sprain Treatment and Rehabilitation

 - Foot, calf, and ankle strengthening

-- Hip and knee control exercises (often overlooked)
+- Hip and knee mobility (often overlooked)

 3. Balance & Stability Training